Klarz138/Project-4-SQL-Normalize-Song-DB-/README.md

 # Project-4-SQL-Normalize-Song-DB-
 My largest personal project to date!
-In this project I worked to normalize the data from a large CSV file of the top 100 songs from the 1960s - 1970s. database project to normalize data from a large CSV file of the top 100 songs from the 1960s - 1970s.
-The file contained numerous headers: Year, Rank, Prefix, Wks Chart, Wks 40, Wks 10, Wks Peak, Peak Pos, Artist, Title, Time, Label-Number	, eight writers, Date Enter, Date Peak, and 75 cells of position week data.
+In this project I worked to normalize the data from a large CSV file of the top 100 songs from the 1960s - 1970s.

+ The CSV file contained numerous headers: Year, Rank, Prefix, Wks Chart, Wks 40, Wks 10, Wks Peak, Peak Pos, Artist, Title, Time, Label-Number	, eight writers, Date Enter, Date Peak, and 75 cells of position week data.
 This was a lot of data to look at and understand.

 To best normalize this data, I began by looking through each of these categories for similarities.
 If I found similarities between the headers, I could group these into entities and form relationships.
 I realized there could be three main tables to best group this data: tracks, people, and position.
 For instance, I found the title, year, yearly rank, and date entered to best describe tracks.
 Each track should have data related to those columns, so I decided to group these under the track entity.
 I later added datePeaked into this entity, as I realized more queries could be created if this data were to be included.